IonicaBizau/git-stats/README.md

 # `$ git-stats`
 A GitHub-like contributions calendar, but locally, with all your git commits.

-BTW, these are my all my real commits in the last year.
+BTW, these are all my real commits in the last year.

 ![](http://i.imgur.com/LfLJAaE.png)